 There are several ways that the parent will do this, including explaining or through actions intimating that:

-- c.
-It's just not good for the child to see other parent as the child is adjusting to a new living situation, as if the other parent is not a parent but rather just someone who is a bother that the child is bound by law to see occasionally.
+- It's just not good for the child to see another parent as the child is adjusting to a new living situation as if the other parent is not a parent but rather just someone who is a bother that the child is bound by law to see occasionally.

 Another identifying marker of PAS is that the alienating parent de facto is acting as if he or she is better than or superior to the other parent, who should not be involved in any integral way in the child's life.